Nina G

 The actuarial numbers.

 Why 88% of UK cats are uninsured, why the existing model can never fix it, and why blockchain treasury yield changes everything.
-Historical claims data, the insurer proposition, and the full investment case for $NINAG — in one document.
+Claims data, the insurer proposition, and the full investment case for $NINAG.

 Read the Whitepaper →